 What Type of Cloth Should I Use to Wipe Tinted Windows Down?

 You want to avoid using a standard paper towel to wipe down the tint as you clean.
 While this is OK for other surfaces, paper towels can trap a piece of dirt between the towel and film and cause scratches.
 This happens because there is nowhere for the dirt particle to absorb into the paper towel, so it just gets dragged across the film surface as you wipe the window down.

 The best thing to use is a soft microfiber towel.
 These towels absorb more solution and allow a dirt particle to sink into the fibers and away from the film surface while cleaning.
 Not only will these towels give you a better, steak free cleaning, they will help you avoid scratches.

-Is There Anything Else to Know?
+Is There Anything Else to Know About Cleaning Tinted Windows?

 Actually, yes.
 One more thing to keep an eye on is the sudden appearance of small scratches in the film going from the top to the bottom of the window.
-This indicates that the window guide inside the door is either out of adjustment or had dirt trapped on it’s surface.
+This indicates that the window guide inside the door is either out of adjustment or had dirt trapped on its surface.
 If you notice these scratches, stop using that window and get the vehicle to a mechanic to check the adjustment and guide surface.
 Continued use without getting this resolved will cause these scratches to get worse and the only fix will be to replace the window film.

 What About Cleaning Tinted Windows In My Home?

 The good news regarding cleaning tinted windows in your home is that the same rules regarding cleaner and cloth from above apply.
 You would want to avoid using any cleaner that contains ammonia and try to use a soft cloth or microfiber towel when wiping the film down.
 These window films typically contain a very durable scratch resistant interior layer to avoid scratching during normal cleaning, but it is best to error on the side of caution and use a soft / clean towel or cloth.